drupal/drupal/composer/Metapackage/README.txt

    the Drupal tests directly, or for projects that may wish to use the same components that Drupal does for testing.

- - drupal/core-dev-pinned: This project should be used INSTEAD OF drupal/core-dev in instances where a project wishes to pin to the exact version of each testing dependency used in Drupal.
-This in general should not be necessary.
+ - drupal/core-dev-pinned: Deprecated.
+This project is deprecated and will be removed in Drupal 12.
+Use drupal/core-dev instead.
+Pinning to exact versions of testing dependencies can create security vulnerabilities when security updates are released for development tools.

 Note that a project that uses both drupal/core-recommended and drupal/core-dev-pinned must update them both at the same time, e.g.: